So you’re looking to earn extra money online.

 Similar to a blog, it’s going to take a lot of effort to grow your podcast.
 First, you’ll need to know who your audience is.

 Either use yourself as an audience or copy an audience from podcasts already crushing it.
-Then, add your own twist for how you’ll serve your audience differently.
+Then, add your twist on how you’ll serve your audience differently.

 Name your podcast

-As a podcaster, you’ll need decent equipment to sound like a pro.
+As a podcaster, you’ll need the proper equipment to sound like a pro.

-You’ll need a good mic and editing software.
-Invest in an ATR–2100 microphone and use either GarageBand or Audacity (both free.)
+You’ll need the right mic and editing software.
+Invest in an ATR–2100 microphone and use either GarageBand or Audacity (both free).

 Experienced podcasters hire other people to edit their episodes.
-The simple record their episodes and let others produce a final edited version with show notes.
-The reality is not everyone can afford to pay hundreds of dollars each month for a podcast show not generating any revenue.
+They simply record their episodes and let others produce a final edited version with show notes.

-So, you’re going to need to edit your own episodes in the early stages.
+So, you’re going to need to edit your episodes in the early stages.

 Produce amazing content

-When you first launch your podcast be prepared to get only a few listens.
+When you first launch your podcast, be prepared to get only a few listeners.

 Optimize your content

-Similar to blogs you have to optimize your podcast episodes for them to be found in iTunes and other platforms.
+Like blogs, optimize your podcast episodes for them to be found on iTunes and other platforms.

-Here are some key areas you should focus on to help more listeners tune into your show:
+Here are some key areas you should focus on helping more listeners tune into your show:

 In the perfect world, you’d publish a quality episode and receive a ton of traffic.

-It’s never smart to end an episode without a call to action.
+It’s never wise to end an episode without a call to action.